 You shouldn’t live with dental pain or discomfort.
 If it hurts, we can help.

 Dental crowns are common.
-Many times the reason for a crown is because the tooth structure is beginning to fail after years with a large filling, or if you need to replace a previous crown that has become damaged or broken.
+Many times the reason for a crown is the tooth structure is beginning to fail after years with a large filling.
+Sometimes a new crown is put in to replace a previous crown that has become damaged or broken.

-When you get a dental implant, the replacement tooth that sits on the titanium post is a porcelain crown which has been created to look and act just like a the tooth it is replacing.
+When you get a dental implant, the replacement tooth that sits on the titanium post is a porcelain crown that has been created to look and act just like the tooth it is replacing.

 When we create crowns at Legends Dental, our priority is both function and appearance.
-You will be comfortable with the results and your new crown will have a long life due to the latest technologies and techniques we use to make and seat the crown.
+You will be comfortable with the results and your new crown will have a long life because we use the latest technologies and techniques.

 Here are a few reasons you may find yourself in need of a dental crown: